mwojnars/hypertag/README.md

 ### Filters

-Hypertag defines a colon `:` as a _pipeline operator_ that allows functions (and all callables) be used as chained _filters_ inside expressions:
+Hypertag defines a colon `:` as a _pipeline operator_ that allows functions (and all callables) to be used as chained _filters_ in expressions:

     'Hypertag' : str.upper : list : sorted(reverse=True)